 No complaints from Jim, so that is what we did.
 Of course recording digital makes this a breeze.
 Jim picked which sections of which tracks to use, and I created envelopes in the software, bringing these parts in and out as necessary.
 In this case I did track with compression, which makes sense when recording an untrained singer.

 That brought us to the end of the day, a total of five hours working time.
-Backup was done to removable hard drive, which I highly recommend—it’s much faster than burning backup CDs.
+Backup was done to a removable hard drive, which is a lovely modern touch—it’s so much faster than burning backup CDs.

 Guitar and mix

 The next session was held a few days later, to do acoustic guitar and mix.
 (I won’t go into the mix here—I’m sure that could be an article in itself!)
 My acoustic guitar was recorded in the live room, that’s yours truly behind the baffles (see picture 8).
 If acoustic is to be the backbone of a tune, I will often use two mics for a stereo effect.
 This song was mostly supported by stereo piano (the virtual piano came out great, by the way), so I decided to use just the one mic aimed near where the neck meets the body.

 I had Jim play while I fiddled to get the best sound, then it came time for me to play the part.
 I was sight-reading the tune, so I also decided to do a comp.
 Knowing that one verse or one chorus could be substituted for another, I tried to play each section a bit differently from the previous one during the two takes that would make up the composite.
 That way we would have plenty of material to choose from.
 The part came out well, so we even overdubbed a little solo section during one of the breaks.

 We thought the nylon-string guitar sounded just fine dry, and so we used no reverb in the mix.
 Recording the guitar and mixing probably went about 4 1/2 hours, giving us a total of 9 1/2hours from start to finish.